DNonov/blog/content/posts/unnecessary-complexity.md

 })
 ```

-The original code and `null` as the first parameter passed to the
+The original code snippet has `null` as the first parameter passed to the
 `toLocaleDateString` instead of `undefined`, which will get the default
 language.
 This small difference leads to a runtime error.
 This same parameter
 will be another talking point for the 'flexibility critics'.
 Because you can